Frederick Myron Colby

-Frederick Myron Colby (December 9, 1848, Warner, New Hampshire – May 19, 1920, Warner) was an American writer, educator and politician.
+Frederick Myron Colby (December 9, 1848 – May 19, 1920) was an American writer, educator and politician.

+Biography

+Frederick Myron Colby was born in Warner, New Hampshire on December 9, 1848.

-Colby wrote for a variety of publications aimed at youths such as The Youth's Companion and St. Nicholas.
+He wrote for a variety of publications aimed at youths such as The Youth's Companion and St. Nicholas.
 He was also a regular contributor to Granite Monthly.
 He also wrote a series of historical books aimed primarily at children.
 He was the head of Simonds Free High School in his hometown of Warner, New Hampshire, from 1910 to 1915.
 He was a Democrat who held a variety of local offices in Warner and ran unsuccessfully for the U.S. Congress in 1908.
-His wife was the writer, H. Maria George Colby.
+He married the writer H. Maria George Colby on December 24, 1882.

+Colby died at his home in Warner on May 19, 1920.